TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/Extensions/Index.rst

 is also essential to know how to check for extension updates: the "Extension Manager" (EM) is a TYPO3 CMS backend module accessible for backend users with administrator privileges (section "ADMIN TOOLS").
-In TYPO3 CMS version 4.5.0, a completely rewritten EM was introduced and the usage differs a little bit between the old and the new version.
-However, the main functionality remains the same and a manual check for extension updates is available in both versions.
+A manual check for extension updates is available in this module.

-TYPO3 version 6.0 comes (again) with a new version of the EM, but once again, the broad concept is still the same, some details might be slightly different.

 The EM uses a cached version of the extension list from the TYPO3 Extension Repository (TER) to compare the extensions currently